Ich73/TranslationToolkit/README.md

   * `Title ID`: The ID of the game you want to patch.
   * `3DS IP`: The local IP address of your 3DS.
 FTPD displays it on the top screen (e.g. **[192.168.1.1]**:5000).
   * `Port`: The port the FTP Server is listening.
 FTPD displays it on the top screen (e.g. [192.168.1.1]:**5000**).
   * `User`: The registered username.
 In FTPD you can configure this in the settings by opening the Menu (Y) and selecting Settings.
+(This can be left blank to connect unauthorized.)
   * `Password`: The registered password.
 This value can be configured the same way as the username can.
+(This can be left blank to connect unauthorized.)

 The script only overrides files when they are newer than the files on the 3DS by default.
 Make sure your computer and the 3DS are set to the same time and date.